Skip to Content

 In a joint VA loan, the Veteran and their child would apply together, with the child serving as a co-borrower.
 Since the Veteran meets eligibility requirements, the child would only be required to meet the lender’s financial requirements.

-However, the Veterans VA loan guaranty only applies to their portion of the loan, so the co-borrowing child would likely have to make a down payment.
+However, the Veteran's VA loan guaranty only applies to their portion of the loan, so the co-borrowing child would likely have to make a down payment.
 Additionally, the Veteran must use the home as their primary residence, as required by VA loan occupancy requirements.
 This means the Veteran must live with their child if they take the joint VA loan route.

 Joint VA loans can be a risky venture for the Veteran if their child has a damaged financial profile or struggles to make payments.
-If the child defaults, they are not privy to the Veteran’s VA loan entitlement, and their parent will become responsible for paying for the full home.

 Surviving Spouses, Children and VA Loans